Trynera/DFinition/README.md

 # IDs
 IDs are generally used to describe every part of a template (other than lists).
 Weirdly enough IDs aren't used equally.
-Every actual block has the ID block, no matter what type of block.
+Every actual block has the ID "block", no matter what type of block.
-I.e. the type of block gets described in "block" for every block (i.e. `"block":"func"`), and every item gets described in ID (i.e. `"id":"bl_tag"`).
+I.e. the type of a block gets described in "block" for every block and the ID is "block" (i.e. `"id":"block","block":"func"`), and every special item gets described in ID (i.e. `"id":"bl_tag"`).

+# Items
+Items exist idk man.

 # Actions
 To understand what I'm about to tell you, you need to believe in ids.

-# Items
-Items exist idk man.